dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 In our DPLA workflows we might typically work with XML data and Open Refine can help us convert that data to a tabular format.
 However, it requires some clean-up when records have multiple instances of a property.
 Let's start by uploading a file.

-Start with "Create Project" in the menu, then use the button to select a file from your computer.
+Start with **Create Project** in the menu, then use the button to select a file from your computer.
 Let's upload the sample file from our workshop documents.
-This is a file typical of the output of an OAI PMH feed.
-Once you've selected the file click "Next."
+This is a file typical of the output of an OAI PMH feed with about 74,000 records.
+Once you've selected the file click **Next**.

 OpenRefine will then upload the XML file.
 The amount of time this takes will depend on the size of the files.
 Very large files may be difficult or even impossible to work with.

 Once the file is uploaded, you must select the XML property that is the parent for the record, so that they can be parsed accurately.
 Refine presents you with the beginning of the file and you must click on the opening <record> tag.
 You will be able to tell that you have the correct element selected because the record will be highlighted yellow.

-You should now see a parsing window.
-Here, Refine previews what your data will look like as a table in the main interface.
+You should now see a preview of what your data will look like as a table in the main interface.
 It may look a bit off at this point, but don't worry, we will clean it up in the next step.
 Just make sure that the values in columns that have values look like they are coming from the correct properties (e.g. creators in one column, dates in another as opposed to seeing several different types of values in a column.)

 Click **Create Project**.